 How does this affect today's market?
 When interest rates change, it disturbs the security and consistency established when investing in property – impacting both buyers and sellers.

 Recent changes on a global and international scale have opened up a space in the property market, creating an opportunity for investors and sellers.

 Because of the drastic drop in interest rates, home owners could see lower repayments, and find debt servicing more affordable.
-It also allows owners / investors to use the equity in their properties to diversify and invest in other personal or business interests, by taking advantage of their increase in capital and low interest rates.

 While the recent developments in the market predict a positive impact for residential home owners and investors alike, there are smart ways to go about anticipating and responding to the changes.